- Describe the formation and structure of soil

 - Explain why and how soil composition and texture influences acquisition of water, ions, and minerals by plants

-- Compare and contrast the roles of rhyzobia bacteria and mycorrhizal fungi in nutrient acquisition by plant roots
+- Compare and contrast the processes by which Rhizobia bacteria and mycorrhizal fungi facilitate nutrient acquisition by plant roots

 The information below was adapted from OpenStax Biology 31.2

-Soil is formed from weathering of rock by mechanical (physical), chemical, and biological processes.
-Soils differ dramatically in different regions, but all consists of living and nonliving components:
+Soil is formed from weathering of rock by mechanical, chemical, and biological processes.
+Soils differ dramatically in different regions, but all soils consist of both living and nonliving components:

-- Humus: organic matter (living and dead), including plant roots, prokaryotic and eukaryotic microorganisms, decomposing plants/animals; comprises about 5% of soil volume
+- Humus, or organic matter (living and dead), including plant roots, prokaryotic and eukaryotic microorganisms, decomposing plants/animals; comprises about 5% of soil volume

-- Rock fragments and other inorganic mineral matter from rock, slowly broken down into smaller particles that vary in size; comprises about 40 to 45% of soil volume
+- Rock fragments and other inorganic mineral matter from rock, slowly broken down into smaller particles that vary in size; comprise about 40 to 45% of soil volume

-- Water and gasses (air) which are dissolved in the soil particles; comprise about 50 % of soil volume
+- Water and gasses (air) which are dissolved in the soil particles; comprises about 50 % of soil volume

 The amount of each of the major components of soil depends on the amount of vegetation, soil compaction, and water present in the soil.
 A good healthy soil has sufficient air, water, minerals, and organic material to promote and sustain plant life.

 Soil texture is determined by the proportions of differently-sized particles in the soil, which affects both the ability of plant roots to penetrate the soil, and the ability of the soil to hold water.
 Soils are categorized by texture as follows:

 - Gravel: particles larger than 2.0 mm in diameter